MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/APIOverview.md

 # Host Compute System API Reference

-The following section contains the definitions of the host Compute System APIs.
+The following section contains the definitions of the Host Compute System APIs.
 The DLL exports a set of C-style Windows API functions, using JSON schema as configuration.

 ## Data types